 IFRS 15 will replace IAS 18 "Revenue", IAS 11 "Construction Contracts", and related interpretations on revenue.
-IFRS 15 establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+IFRS 15 establishes a single five-step model for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 Application of the standard is mandatory for annual periods beginning on or after January 1, 2018, with early application permitted.
-Currently, no impact on the Company's consolidated financial statements is expected.
+As the Company has no revenue, no impact on the Company's consolidated financial statements is expected.